schotime/rask-ui/docs/guide/why-rask.md

 ## The Problem with Current Frameworks

-**React** excels at UI composition but creates mental strain with complex state management:
+**React** excels at UI composition by allowing you to use "just the language2, but creates mental strain with complex state management:

 - Understanding closure captures and stale state
 - Managing dependency arrays in hooks